UvZoomE/Shifty-Application/README.md

 [License](#License)

 # Description
-- How the app works, what can you do with the app

 - Feature list
   Currently, there are two types of schedules that are desiged to autogenerate for four teams.

-- include pictures and made videos

-- A more detailed outline of the project.
-What does it do?
-Is there a high level list of features?
-If describing a project that has visual features, consider adding pictures or animations of the features and functionality in this section.
-See Adding Screen Captures below.

 # Usage
 - After logging in (or creating an account if you haven't done so already) you can create an office.